 That’s one of the reasons Bloom said she doesn’t use recorded lectures.
 Instead, her classes are broken up into modules where students are presented with a challenge and proceed through a five-stage learning cycle to complete the challenge.
 Within those modules, students may have to watch videos, read, interview people, complete individual and group assignments, or engage in interactive activities.
 Additionally, in each module students discuss content with each other.

 Teaching in a virtual space forces professors to keep up with everchanging technology, which has made teaching easier over the years, Johnson said.
-In addition to using Blackboard and email, Johnson said he recently began using Microsoft Teams, which allows him to chat with students, be involved in their team meetings and see what they are working on.
+In addition to using email, Johnson said he recently began using Microsoft Teams, which allows him to chat with students, be involved in their team meetings and see what they are working on.
 He also uses Skype for face-to-face meetings.
 He rarely has contact by phone.

 “If you’re not comfortable with technology, being an online professor is not going to be a fun adjustment for you because it’s techno heavy,” Johnson said.
 “You have to be comfortable with the technology and you’ve got to be willing to change and learn new things.
 Students are not going to wait.
 They’re always moving with the technology.”

-Bloom said she communicates with her students via Blackboard and email, but she also gives them her cell phone number.
+Bloom said she communicates with her students via email, but she also gives them her cell phone number.
 “I tell them with my cell phone number, if I’m going to bed, or engaged in a family activity, I’ll just have my phone off and just leave a message,” Bloom said.
 “They respect that.
 I don’t think anybody should have to be available 24 hours a day.”

 Some common misconceptions about online teaching are: